 While much attention is paid to the Japanese and Italian influences on Los Cabos cuisine, one of the very best spots in town is an Argentine entry.
-The low-key, low-lit courtyard restaurant Chamuyo features a dozen or so tables, a long bar, and traditional Argentine grill.
-The steakhouse menu sends you on a culinary adventure through Buenos Aires dance halls and the verdant Pampas.
+The low-key, low-lit courtyard restaurant Chamuyo features a dozen or so tables, a long bar, and a traditional Argentine grill.
+The steak-house menu sends you on a culinary adventure through Buenos Aires dance halls and the verdant pampas.
 Meat-stuffed Argentine empanadas (markedly different from the Mexican variety) are served oven-baked or fried, and make excellent starters.
 For your main course, try chef Marcelo Romby’s 22-ounce beef ribs, which he slow-cooks for more than four hours.
-Pair with a bottle of Baja red and, if you can, save room for some first-rate alfajor cookies.
+Pair it with a bottle of Baja red and, if you can, save room for some first-rate alfajor cookies.